The full plans can be viewed at this link, with the option to zoom in, but be patient it is a large file and will take time to open:

-The final Strand Beach Shoreline Improvement Drawings were reviewed and discussed at the April 13, 2021 meeting and will be available for consideration on the April 27, 2021 Agenda.
+The final Strand Beach Shoreline Improvement Drawings were reviewed and discussed at the April 13, 2021 meeting and where formally approved by the Commissioners of Oxford at their April 27, 2021 meeting.

 If you would like to expand the view, click on the picture to open it, then right click and save a copy of the image to your computer.
 When you open it on your computer as a picture you should be able to use your zoom to look at the elements.

 Revised Strand Beach Shoreline Improvement Drawings will be reviewed at the Commissioners Meeting on April 13, 2021.

 Information regarding past projects by the Town’s design firm Underwood and Associates as presented at the March 23, 2021 6 pm Commissioners Meeting can be found at this link: U&A Living Shorelines_compressed